With all the uncertainty surrounding coronavirus, it can be hard to think about travel.

 Here’s a brief look at how some of Delta’s other competitors are handling it:

-- American: American is waiving its $150 redeposit fee for award tickets booked by June 30.
-After that, the airline is implementing a new award change fee structure with some pros and cons.
+- American: American is waived its $150 redeposit fee for award tickets booked by Dec.
+31.

 Read our guide on the best ways to earn Delta SkyMiles!